Small Countries A-Z

 I like big globes and I cannot lie.
 Still can’t remember the capital of Uganda, though.
 Kajmeister photo of Kajmeister.

 Somehow, I missed the memo on Nunavut, and my globe ended up broken.
 However, there is a silver lining.
-You get to learn some geography.
+We all get to learn some geography.

-April is about to start, which means it’s time for the A- Z blog challenge.
-This was a blog post challenge created in 2010 by J. Lenni Dorner and friends.
-The requirement is to write 26 posts using letters of the alphabet.
-People interpret that different ways, but my way is to pick a single theme, then cover them all within the month of April.
-The hard part is always Q, J, Z, and X. I’m going to cheat on X; I’ll warn you in advance.
+During April 2026, I completed an A-Z blog post challenge and in this post I would like to share the post links and tell the story of why I chose this theme.
+As a quick intro, let me note that the A-Z challenge, created in 2010 by J. Lenni Dorner and friends, encourages bloggers to write 26 posts using letters of the alphabet.
+People interpret this different ways, but my approach has been to pick a single theme, then write the posts daily during the month of April.
+The hard part is always Q, J, Z, and X. I cheated on X; I’ll warn you in advance.

 I wasn’t sure if I was up to the challenge for this, my seventh year in a row.
-I’ve loved doing it since 2020.
-I’ve learned a lot (hope you have too), and it kick-started a book-writing career for me.
-Olympics, Accounting, Silk Road, didn’t we have fun on Ancient Inventions last year?
-How could I not?
-You can even peruse prior years in the menu at the top, under “Books & A to Z.”
+I learned a lot from previous years, and it kick-started a book-writing career for me: Olympics, Accounting, Silk Road, didn’t we have fun on Ancient Inventions in 2025?
+You can even peruse prior years in my top menu, under “Books & A to Z.” This year time was scarce; I was partly doing people’s taxes, writing a book, and then cruising around the Panama Canal.
+I decided, nevertheless, to take the plunge, pledged to shorten them, and keep them thematic: Small Countries.

 L is for Library